Staff Senate Bylaws

 - Put forth resolutions to the Senate.

-- Provide a formal, typed copy of all workgroup reports and resolutions to the Director of Staff Relations at least one week prior to the next regular Senate meeting.
+- Provide a formal, typed copy of all standing committee reports and resolutions to the Director of Staff Relations at least one week prior to the next regular Senate meeting.

 - Maintain a standing committee notebook containing current assignments and resolutions, completed assignments and resolutions, minutes of standing committee meetings, and a standing committee member list.

 Section 3.
 University Committees

 Section 1.
 Regular Meetings

 - Staff Senate shall hold regular monthly meetings, preferentially, on the first Thursday of each month.

 - All agenda items should be submitted to the Staff Senate Chair to be placed on the agenda for the Senate meeting in which they are intended.
 All submissions should be via email and received by the Chairperson at least one week prior to the meeting.

 - The regular monthly Staff Senate meeting shall be open to all staff, faculty, administration, and students.
 Any University staff member who is not an elected or appointed Senate member shall be allowed to participate in discussion but shall not be allowed to make or second motions nor vote on Senate business.

 - Any University staff member who is not an elected or appointed Senate member may submit a written request to be placed on the agenda to bring a matter before Staff Senate.
 All requests should be received by the Staff Senate Chair at least one week prior to the meeting.